 The premiere of Sleeping Beauty was held at the Mariinsky Theater in Saint Petersburg on January 3, 1890.
 Carlota Brianza (Aurora), Pavel Guerdt (Desireé), María Petipa (Fairy of Lilas) and Enrico Cecchetti (Carabosse fairy and Blue Bird) played the main roles.
 Prince Ivan Vsevolovski was in charge of the sets and costumes, and Riccardo Drigo was in charge of the orchestral direction.

-The story of the Sleeping Beauty Ballet
+The Story of the Sleeping Beauty Ballet

 Then, the Lilac Fairy intervenes, and although she cannot undo the curse, she modifies it by allowing the princess a peaceful hundred-year sleep instead of death.
 At the end of those hundred years, she would wake up to the kiss of a handsome prince